Updated: Apr 12

 Does this resonate with you?

-But first we must stop and pause and ask ourselves do we: See it.
+First we must stop and pause and ask ourselves do we: See it.
 Hear it.
 Feel it.
 Then we can ask how can I go about changing it?

-It is imperative that we start to think differently in order to safe guard our teaching teams from the loneliness they can often experience in their demanding roles as educators.
+It is imperative we start to think differently in order to safe guard our teaching teams from the loneliness they can often experience in their demanding roles as educators.
 We must rethink and reframe the possibilities of bringing our teaching teams together to harness the potential that is at our front door.

 If our common goal is to "ensure all children have the best start in life to create a better future for themselves and for the nation" (EYLF, p5) is this not best done together?